adrien-ben/gltf-viewer-rs/README.md

 This project is a [glTF 2.0][0] viewer written in Rust.
 Rendering is done using the [Vulkan API][1] using [Ash][2].
 It runs on Window, Linux and MacOS.

+## Features

+- Mesh vertices and normals
+- Material's base color and texture

 ## Build it

 ```sh